cvitter/Riak-TS-Java-Demo/README.md

 5. ReadAggregates.java - Reads a range of records (based on a time range) and outputs the total count of rows in the range and min, max, and average values of the temperature field.
 6. ReadArithmetic.java - Reads a range of records (based on a time range) and outputs the results of arithmetic operations on three columns (temperature, pressure, and windSpeed)
 7. ReadSingleKey.java - Reads one record using the record's primary key.
+8. DeleteSingleKey.java - Deletes one record using the record's primary key.
-8. Utility.java - Helper class
+9. Utility.java - Helper class

 Please submit PRs and Issues.